JulienDrecq/pytoggl_get_timeentries/README.md

 You need to specify the ticket number in the TOGGL time entrie's description (ie : #12345 - TEST TOGGL TO REDMINE) If many ticket number found in the description, a time entry will be created by ticket.
 The duration will be divided by the number of ticket

-If you want to display the time entrie's tracker for a better issue tracking can add the --rtracker optinon It will display the tracker for each issue in the toggl time entrie's description.
+If you want to display the time entrie's tracker for a better issue tracking can add the --rtracker option It will display the tracker for each issue in the toggl time entrie's description.

 Exemple without --redmine option: